Decathlon (retailer): Competition

-In 2009, Decathlon's sector rivals, Go Sport and Sport 2000, joined forces to set up a common purchasing center in Switzerland, intended to "pressurize most of the major international suppliers", according to François Neukirsh, Managing Director of Go Sport, in the newspaper Les Échos.
+In 2009, Decathlon's sector rivals, Go Sport and Sport 2000, joined forces to set up a common purchasing centre in Switzerland, intended to "pressurize most of the major international suppliers", according to François Neukirsh, Managing Director of Go Sport, in the newspaper Les Échos.
 Otherwise, the company does not have significant competition due to its specific target audience in mass-market retail.
 Intersport is also a major competitor mainly in the European market.

 Decathlon has changed its name to Nolhtaced for a month in Belgium for promoting reverse shopping.

+Controversies

 Human rights issues and use of forced labour

 Decathlon has been under scrutiny after reports indicate that the company's suppliers in Sri Lanka's free trade zones violate the country's labour laws.

 Since 2003, Decathlon has adopted a social charter of the Social and Environmental Responsibility World Forum regarding human rights, health and safety, respect for the environment, corruption and management and communication.
 Decathlon has, however, declined to disclose the names of its suppliers.

-In February 2025, French investigative media outlet Disclose, in collaboration with the France 2 television program Cash Investigation, published an exposé revealing that Decathlon, a prominent French sports retailer, had sourced products from Qingdao Jifa Group—a Chinese textile manufacturer implicated in state-sponsored forced labor programs targeting the Uyghur minority in Xinjiang.
-The investigation uncovered that Jifa's subsidiary, Xinjiang Xirong Clothing, received government subsidies to "train ethnic minorities," a practice associated with coercive labor transfers.
-Additionally, a manager at a Jifa facility acknowledged that cotton used in their production could originate from Xinjiang, raising concerns about forced labor in Decathlon's supply chain.
+In February 2025, working with the France 2 show Cash Investigation, French non-governmental organization Disclose revealed that Qingdao Jifa Group, a Chinese textile manufacturer which supplies clothing to Decathlon, had possibly sourced cotton from Xinjiang, and had definitely taken government subsidies to "train ethnic minorities."
+This wording has been associated with state-sponsored forced labor programs targeting the region's Uyghur minority.

+2022 Russian invasion of Ukraine

+Following the 2022 Russian invasion of Ukraine, many international, particularly Western companies, pulled out of Russia.
+Decathlon has been criticized for not announcing any scaling down of its operations.
+On 29 March, Decathlon announced that it has ceased its operations and suspended the operation of all its stores in Russia.
+However, reports in mid-June indicated that the stores are still in operation and may be temporally closed by the end of the month until it becomes possible to renew supplies.

+In May 2023, it became known that the Turkish company FLO Retailing and the Lebanese Azadea Group were negotiating the purchase of the Russian Decathlon.
+FLO Retailing has previously bought the Russian business of the Reebok chain.
+As a result, the Russian government approved the sale of Decathlon to the Russian company ARM, which previously acquired the brand of the Spanish retailer Mango on a franchise basis.
+ARM promised to reopen all 35 Decathlon stores in Russia.
+In December 2023, Decathlon confirmed that they are supplying a limited quantity of their products to ARM for a limited time period as part of the company's disengagement agreement in Russia in response to a report that the company continued to supply their products to Russia through shell companies.